SarahPappas/SewingPatternMaker/README.md

 # Sewing Pattern Maker

-Our web app allows users to create a sewing pattern for a garment from a simple photo!
+Our web app allows users to generate a sewing pattern from a  photo of an article of clothing.

-The user first takes a picture of a garment laying flat on a surface and uploads it to our app.
-Then, using our integrated drawing tools, the user can indicate the position of the seams, edges and folds on their picture, as well as providing one measurement.
-Finally, our app provides the user with a printable pdf pattern that will allow them to sew new copies of their favorite garment in the fabric and color of their choice!
+A user uploads a picture of a garment laying flat on a surface.
+Then, the user traces the seams, folds and borders of the garment using our integrated drawing tools, as well as providing a measurement.
+Finally, our app automatically generates a printable pdf pattern that will allow the user to sew a copy of the garment in the fabric of their choice!

 ## Screenshots